alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 > **Note:**: These instructions are valid only if the evaluation is being done using the MPS3 FPGA platform using
 > an Arm® Corstone™-300 (AN552) or Corstone™-310 (AN555) implementations.

 For details on platform set-up, please see the relevant documentation.

-For the Arm® Corstone™-300 implementation `AN552`, the document is available here: [Arm Developer](https://developer.arm.com/documentation/dai0552/).
+- Arm® Corstone™-300 implementation `AN552`: [Arm Developer - AN552](https://developer.arm.com/documentation/dai0552/).
+- Arm® Corstone™-310 implementation `AN555`: [Arm Developer - AN555](https://developer.arm.com/documentation/107642/B/?lang=en)

 For the MPS3 FPGA board, instead of loading the `axf` file directly, copy the executable blobs generated under the `sectors/<use_case>` subdirectory to the micro SD card located on the board.
 Also, the `sectors/images.txt` file is